dstoppacher/dstoppacher.github.io/teaching_and_outreach.md

 		<li>
 			<b>AST0112 – Astronomy (2022/23)</b><br>
 			<i>Pontificia Universidad Católica de Chile (Chile)</i><br>
-			Principal lecturer for the undergraduate introductory astronomy course, with a focus on active learning and interactive methods.
+			Principal lecturer for an introductory astronomy course open to students from all faculties, with a focus on active learning and interactive methods.
 		</li>

 		<li>